alphajuliet/advent-2020/README.md

 ### Day 18

 So far, we haven't done anything with trees.
 Day 18 fixes that by exploring syntax trees.
 In part 1, we need to build a simple parser and evaluate the resulting tree.
-Clojure has a lovely package called `instaparser` that does all the hard work here, both in creating a parser from an EBNF grammar, but also a means of quickly evaluating the syntax tree using a transformer.
+Clojure has a lovely package called [instaparse](https://github.com/Engelberg/instaparse) that does all the hard work here, both in creating a parser from an EBNF grammar, but also a means of quickly evaluating the syntax tree using a transformer.
 The grammar in part 1 is a simple left-to-right approach, with parentheses.
 Part 2 requires some precedence, but in the opposite way to normal, so the grammar is a little more complex.
 Either way, the solutions are pretty compact.

+### Day 19

+Once again, we're dealing with creating parsers, but this time we're given all the rules in an EBNF grammar.
+What makes this really convenient is that the `instaparse` libary we used in Day 18 can just read all the rules in the input file, with only a semicolon appended to each rule to join them into a single string.
+For part 1, this takes no time, and the answer pops out.
+For part 2, we modify the rules to the suggested alternatives and run the same program again to give the new answer.
+This one was quick, but, again, `instaparse` has done all the heavy lifting.
+Thanks, [Mr Engleberg](https://github.com/Engelberg).

 ## License